Russian Immersion Program

-The program continues at Lane Middle School where students take Russian langauge as one of their electives and can earn four high school credits in eighth grade.
+The program continues at Lane Middle School where students take Russian language as one of their electives and can earn four high school credits in eighth grade.

 At Franklin High School, immersion students continue to take advanced level Russian language courses and work towards the Oregon Seal of Biliteracy and university credits.